username-not-important/cloud-computing-2025/readme.md

 ## Reporting Format

-- The report must be a PDF file, which will be uploaded to the given Google Form.
+- The report must be a PDF file, which will be uploaded to the given google form.
 - The report must cover all the objective items.
 - The system command outputs must be images, not text.
 - Try to reduce the PDF size by compressing images.